 1) The Lake.
 Most tourists probably go to Burlington for Lake Champlain, which provides all manner of water-based outdoor possibilities.
 It is beautiful.
-It has its own Lock Ness monster-like creature named Champ.
+It has its own Loch Ness monster-like creature named Champ.

 2) Downtown Sculptures.
 Downtown Burlington is loaded with many sculptures.
 Some are simply nice, like a bear or a deer.
 Some are exuberant and whimsical.